Georgia

 (Approximate driving time: five-hours)

-This morning we drive into the spectacular Greater Caucasus range.
-Before climbing into the mountains, we visit the magnificent 11th century Alaverdi Cathedral, noted for its glorious high dome.
-Continuing into the foothills, the route to Tusheti quickly becomes incredibly scenic, passing first through lush forests, via waterfalls, then through gorges and canyons carved by raging torrents.
-We’ll stop at various points to stretch our legs, soak up the views and enjoy a picnic lunch.
-In Spring the landscape is covered by endless carpets of myriad wildflower species.
-After crossing the spectacular and vertiginous 2,927m Abano Pass we continue down into Tusheti.
-Approaching Omalo, the sheer beauty of this wild region is overwhelming.
-On arrival in Upper Omalo we check-in to our guesthouse and then take time to explore the imposing medieval watchtowers standing sentinel over the valley.
-Later, we enjoy an evening meal of traditional Georgian fare prepared by our hosts.
+Your departure will be early at around 8am and the journey heads into the spectacular Greater Caucasus range.
+Before the climb into the mountains, visit the magnificent Alaverdi Cathedral (11th Century), noted for its glorious high dome.
+You then continue into the foothills: quickly the journey becomes incredibly scenic and you will stop at various points to stretch your legs and soak up the views and also to enjoy a picnic lunch.
+The journey into Tusheti is a true adventure passing first through lush forests, then gorges and canyons carved by raging torrents.
+There are also numerous waterfalls to admire and in Spring endless carpets of a myriad of wildflower species.
+After crossing the spectacular and vertiginous Abano Pass (2927m), you continue down into Tusheti.
+Approaching Omalo, the sheer beauty of this wild region is immediately apparent.
+On arrival in Upper Omalo check in to the guesthouse and then take some time to explore the imposing medieval watchtowers that stand sentinel over the valley.
+Later enjoy an evening meal of traditional Georgian fare, prepared by your local hosts.
 Overnight guesthouse.
 (BLD)

 Please Note – the guesthouse in Omalo is simple but comfortable but phone reception is patchy and at the time of inspection there is no WiFi.